|Credit Points||6 ECTS-Credits|

-Students from different countries and backgrounds who are generally interested in European integration will benefit from each other in an intercultural and interdisciplinary learning process.
+Students from different countries, academic levels and backgrounds who are generally interested in European integration will benefit from each other in an intercultural and interdisciplinary learning process.
 The course does not require special knowledge about European politics, law, history or culture, but participants should be interested in more than just their field of specialization.
-In-class participation, especially in the discussions with experts, is essential for the course success and plays an important role in grading.

 The course is designed for students with different academic backgrounds and a general interest in Europe.
-There are no special prerequisites for the course.
+A good command of English is prerequisite for this class.

 A course reader will be provided.